Pilgrim's Pride: News events in the 2000s2020s

 On December 17, 2007, Pilgrim's Pride's CEO, O.B.
 Goolsby Jr., died after suffering a stroke while on a hunting trip in South Texas with customers.

-On April 16, 2008, after a yearlong investigation US Immigration and Customs Enforcement raided plants in Batesville, Arkansas; Live Oak, Florida; Chattanooga, Tennessee; Mount Pleasant, Texas; and Moorefield, West Virginia.
+On April 16, 2008, after an investigation US Immigration and Customs Enforcement raided plants in Batesville, Arkansas; Live Oak, Florida; Chattanooga, Tennessee; Mount Pleasant, Texas; and Moorefield, West Virginia.
 Officials arrested 311 foreign national employees on suspicion of identity theft.
-Of these, 91 have been formally charged.
+Of those employees, 91 were formally charged.

 On December 1, 2008, Pilgrim's Pride filed for bankruptcy.

-On May 27, 2014, the company announced a $6.4 billion cash and debt offer to acquire all the shares in Hillshire Brands.
-A rival bid from Tyson Foods followed two days later.
+On May 27, 2014, the company announced a $6.4 billion cash and debt offer to acquire the shares in Hillshire Brands.
+A rival bid from Tyson Foods came two days later.
 On June 9, 2014, the company announced it was withdrawing its bid for Hillshire after Tyson Foods had increased its offer to $8.55 billion.

 On July 21, 2017, the company's co-founder, Lonnie "Bo" Pilgrim, died at the age of 89.

 On September 23, 2020, Pilgrim's Pride announced the appointment of Fabio Sandri as CEO, replacing Jayson Penn.
 Penn went on leave in June following an indictment earlier this year on charges of price-fixing and bid-rigging.

-In February 2021 Pilgrim's pride agrees to pay a $107 million fine on charges of bid rigging and price fixing.
+In February 2021, Pilgrim's Pride agreed to pay a $107 million fine on charges of bid rigging and price fixing.

+In June 2021, Pilgrim's Pride agreed to buy Kerry Group's consumer foods in the meat and meals business.
+Brands included Henry Denny & Sons, Wall's, and Lawsons.

+In May 2023, undercover footage taken by Joey Carbstrong at a Pilgrim's Pride pig slaughterhouse in the United Kingdom was released.
+The video shows pigs being lowered into carbon dioxide to stun the animals prior to being slaughtered.
+The investigation showed that many pigs remain conscious throughout the process.
+Campaigners described the treatment as "utterly inhumane".

+In January 2025, Pilgrim's Pride gave $5 million to the second inauguration of Donald Trump, making it the largest contributor to Trump's inauguration fund.
+In May 2025, the Securities and Exchange Commission approved the listing of JBS S.A., Pilgrim's holding company, on the New York Stock Exchange.
+Senator Elizabeth Warren authored a letter to Pilgrim's Pride executives inquiring whether the company donated to the inauguration fund as part of a quid pro quo arrangement to gain influence over the administration's regulatory decisions.